tinystacks/mkdocs/docs/create-stack.md

 Once you select a project, TinyStacks will copy its code into your Git account, where you can use it as a basis for further development.

-For this guide, let's create [an Express project](https://github.com/tinystacks/aws-docker-templates-express).
+For this guide, let's create <a href="https://github.com/tinystacks/aws-docker-templates-express" target="_blank">an Express project</a>.
 Next to Express in the window above, click **Deploy**.

 On the next screen, you'll be prompted to give your project a name.
 Choose a simple, short name that's 20 characters or less.
 (The name will be used as a prefix for some of the resources in your AWS account, so we want to keep it short to avoid going over naming length limits in AWS.)

 ![TinyStacks - Enter a project name](img/tinystacks-create-7.jpg)

-## Customize Your Deployment
+## Customize your deployment

 You have one more step to go and then you're ready to launch your stack!
 After clicking **Deploy**, you'll see the screen below, which enables you to fine-tune multiple settings for the first stage of your stack.

 ![TinyStacks - configure stack](img/tinystacks-create-8.jpg)

 This screen visualizes all of the AWS resources that TinyStacks will use or create on your behalf.
-These components and what they contribute to your stack are discussed in detail [in our architectural guide](architecture/).
+These components and what they contribute to your stack are discussed in detail [in our architectural guide](/architecture/).
 Briefly, they include:

 * Your **Git repo** (either GitHub or GitLab) that holds your application code.
 * **AWS CodeBuild** to build and deploy your project as a Docker container.